Fideres: ISDAfix Rigging

+Burford Capital represented institutional investors securing substantial recovery from Steinhoff International's €6.5 billion accounting fraud.
+Fideres provided expert analysis on share price inflation and individual claimant losses across numerous portfolios, achieving a 100% acceptance rate of claims.

 Cryptocurrency Market Manipulation

 Tether, a cryptocurrency stablecoin, which states that its coins are pegged 1:1 with the US dollar, had a class action filed against it in November 2019 alleging that Tether issuances had been timed to trigger movements in the price of Bitcoin.
 Research conducted by Fideres found that there were significant price moves following Tether issuances.
 The case alleges that the Tether manipulation caused a loss of "$265 billion in cryptocurrency wealth".

+Recent Research and Litigation Support

+Fideres continues to support high-profile litigation across multiple jurisdictions.
+Recent work includes expert reports filed in cases such as Bush v.
+Blink Charging Company, Bernstein v.
+Ginkgo Bioworks Holdings, Theodore v.
+PureCycle Technologies, and In re Romeo Power Inc. Securities Litigation.
+The firm has also been involved in landmark Section 90 FSMA litigation and various antitrust cases involving major technology companies.